 Q. How long will the façade reconstruction take?

 A. The refurbishment will be completed in stages to minimise disruption to our customers and surrounding residents and businesses.
-Completion is planned for late 2023.
+Completion is planned for mid 2024.

 Q. What will the reconstructed façade look like?

 A. The beautified façade will use a solid aluminium grey bronze-hued panelling – elegantly diffusing and refracting light throughout the day.
 After dark, Central Park will become illuminated by beacons of light in the city skyline and further enhancing Central Park as an iconic CBD landmark.
 Artistic renders and a video capturing the transformation can be viewed here.

 Q. How will the façade improve Central Park and its customer experience?

 A. Central Park’s new façade will refresh the Perth icon with a beautified, modern, and captivating exterior that will further enhance the building and cement our position as Perth’s premier business destination.
 The new façade will improve thermal insulation levels, provide greater energy efficiency and improved tenant comfort and also improve the exterior appearance of the Central Park tower.
 This is to be achieved by using the best materials, manufactured in WA, to increase the longevity of the building.